softspiders/cra-formik-styledcomponents-ts-starter/README.md

-# cra-formik-ts-starter
+# cra-formik-styled-components-ts-starter

-Starter for Forms with Formik in Create React App on TypeScript
+Starter for Forms with Formik in Create React App and Styled Components on TypeScript